 Eneida uses a varied practice of drawing, painting, sculpture, ceramics and installations to explore how a inner state of calmness and be transmitted by her work while being aware of your surrounding.

-She has lived and worked in New York, France and and currently lives in Cologne, Germany.
+She has lived and worked in New York, France and and currently lives in Cologne, Germany and Santo Domingo in the Dominican Republic.
 Her work has been exhibited nationally and internationally.

-Since 1996 Eneida Pérez works and lives in Colone, Germany.
+Since 1996 Eneida Pérez works and lives in Cologne, Germany.

 In 2005 she was awarded the price “Medalla al Mérito de la Mujer Dominicana” (medal of merit for the Dominican woman) from the Dominican Republic which has only been given to 250 women in the Dominican Republic.